ascot4fusion/ascot5/doc/developing.rst

          The data will be hosted on `Zenodo <https://zenodo.org/communities/ascot4fusion/records>`_ (with closed access if necessary) and will be used for regression testing during code development.

 ASCOT5 is being actively developed, so we welcome new contributions.
-If you have a post-processing script or plot that you believe could benefit others, please submit it via a pull request, even as a standalone script!
+If you have a post-processing script or plot that you believe could benefit others, please submit it via a pull request, even as a standalone script.
 We can then collaborate to integrate it into the code.
 In particular, we're missing many tools that serve as interfaces between ASCOT5 and other codes and data formats.